 Speaking of Elm Street and Freddy Krueger, it makes me think of a real estate listing I found a few years ago where he was lurking in the living room.

 Last year AOL Real Estate interviewed the owner who bought it in 2007 and undertook its major renovation.
 Watch a slideshow of before, during, and after photos of the reno here.
-For more photos and information, check the listing.
+For more info, check the listing.